 Pay Your Bills:

-One of the biggest things hurting people is they do not pay their bills on time.
-If you have a credit card make sure to pay it in full at the end of the month.
+One of the biggest things hurting people is not paying their bills on time.
+If you have a credit card, make sure to pay it in full at the end of the month.
 Do not pay the minimum that the credit card companies offer.
-They hope you pay the minimum in order to put a large interest rate on the balance.
+They hope you pay the minimum to put a significant interest rate on your balance.

 Open up a Second Credit Card:

 This is one way to create more credit for yourself.
-If you open up a new card you will have the opportunity to have more credit afforded to you creating a lower utilization of your credit.
-This will then put more trust in banks, which will higher your credit score.
+If you open up a new card, you will have the opportunity to have more credit afforded to you, making a lower utilization of your credit.
+This will then put more trust in banks, increasing your credit score.

-A few years back, I opened many more credit cards when I was learning about travel hacking.
-In the process, my score jumped up 80 points.
+A few years back, I opened many more credit cards when learning about travel hacking.
+In the process, my score jumped up to 80 points.
 Ever since then, I have not worried about credit.
-It has been excellent for the longest time, and with a low credit utilization banks trust me more and keep upping my credit score.
+It has been excellent for the longest time, and with low credit utilization, banks trust me more and keep upping my credit score.

 Be an Authorized User:

-Oftentimes, we have such poor credit that we need some help.
-Becoming an authorized user on another person’s account will help you to increase your score.
-It is like someone co-signing for you on a loan.
+Often, we have such poor credit that we need some help.
+Becoming an authorized user on another person’s account will help you increase your score.
+It is like someone co-signing for you on loan.
 They use their good credit to help you improve your own.

 Don’t Close Unused Credit Cards

-If you have some unused old credit cards that do not have a fee do not close them.
+If you have some unused old credit cards that do not have a fee, do not close them.
 That affects your credit history.
-Once that card is closed your score will be negatively affected, by the average of your history.
+Once that card is closed, your score will be negatively affected by the average of your past.

 Low Credit Balance

 Make sure to keep your credit balance below 30%.
-If it looks like you are using too much the creditors will bring down your score due to the risk involved.
-As long as your balance is quite low, you will be a low-risk to the banks.
+If you use too much, the creditors will bring down your score due to the risk involved.
+As long as your balance is relatively low, you will be a low-risk to the banks.

 A Word of Caution:

-Credit cards are great tools to improve your credit, get cash-back, points, and use for purchases.
+Credit cards are great tools to improve your credit, get cash-back points, and use for purchases.
 As a word of caution, do not go over and beyond what you can afford.
-Being able to budget your money and not overspend is something that is imperative to having a good credit score.
+Budgeting your money and not overspending is imperative to have a good credit score.

 Use your credit wisely.
 Do not overspend.

 I hope these tips and guidelines can help you with your credit.
-When I first learned about this it opened my mind to the numerous possibilities.
+When I first learned about this, it opened my mind to numerous possibilities.
 It also gives you many more financial opportunities.
 This will also help with financial independence.